prabch/Mac-SysData-Cleaner/README.md

 ---
 *Note: Use this tool carefully.
 Always research files if you don't know what they are, and rely on the Trash feature to be safe.*

+## Alternatives

+If you are looking for a comprehensive command-line cleaner, check out the open-source [Mole](https://github.com/tw93/mole) project.